Background pattern

 • general pain and pain in the joints and muscles.

-• some changes in your blood may occur, which will be detected by periodic blood tests.
-You may experience an increase in white blood cells for a short period of time.
-You may experience a decrease in platelets, which may cause bruising.
+• some changes in your blood may occur, which will be detected by regular blood tests.
+The number of white blood cells may increase for a short period.
+The number of platelets may decrease, which can cause bruising.

 • chest pain.